-Japanese companies Fujifilm, Kikkoman, and Kyowa Kirin have announced significant investments in various industries in the United States.
+Japanese companies Fujifilm, Kikkoman, and Kyowa Kirin have also announced major investments in various industries in the United States.
 Fujifilm plans to increase its investment in a biotech plant in North Carolina by $1.2 billion, bringing the total investment in the facility to over $3.2 billion.
 The facility is expected to create 1,400 local jobs and reach full capacity by 2028.
 This investment is part of Fujifilm's strategy to construct large-scale production facilities in the United States and Europe, strengthening its presence in the biotech industry [0c65549a].

 In Wisconsin, Kikkoman Foods Inc. is planning to invest at least $800 million in expanding its brewing plant in Walworth and building a new facility in Jefferson.
 The project is expected to create 83 new high-paying jobs over 12 years.
 The groundbreaking for the initial phase of the Jefferson build-out is scheduled for June 2024, with the first shipments of soy sauce planned for fall 2026 [8126dcb1].